TnTech-ECE/S25_Team1_MyCapstoneProject/Detail Design/Drivetrain/Drivetrain_design.md

 ## Interface with Other Subsystems

 ---
-● Power System: Supplies the necessary voltage and current to drive motor at the speeds and time designated by the Motor Controls Subsystem.
+● Power System: Supplies the necessary voltage and current to drive the motors at the speeds and time designated by the Motor Controls Subsystem.

-● Motor Controls: UART over serial allows for the ATMega to send linear and angular velocity commands to the motor controller for precise movement.
+● Motor Controls: Impements the navigation data recieved from CirceSoft as well as obstacle avoidance to drive the motors at the correct accelerations and speeds.

 ## Buildable Schematic(Temp)